 According to Jim Marks, a board member of the Association on Higher Education and Disability, "We stopped teaching our nation’s blind children how to read and write."

-How it works (Read Braille)
+How it works

 Knobo is compatible with JAWS, Voiceover (Mac), and Narrator (Windows).
 No device driver is needed to use Knobo.
 The user can start using Knobo immediately after connecting it to the computer using a standard USB cable and opening up any text editors.

-The two silver keys are the "special" keys, and they each have a unique grove on them so that a person that is visually impaired can differentiate them from the black keys.
+The two silver keys are the special keys, and they each have a unique grove on them so that a person that is visually impaired can differentiate them from the black keys.
 They each have a long press output in addition to the short press.